devuri/rdx-release-deployer-action/README.md

-# WebApp Release Deployer
+# Release Deployer

 ## Description

-The WebApp Release Deployer is a GitHub Action designed to automate the deployment process of your web application.
-This action handles setting up the environment, installing dependencies, building the project, deploying to a remote server, and sending notifications to Slack.
+The Release Deployer workflow action is an Automated Release Deployment for Continuous Integration / Continuous Deployment (CI/CD).
+It designed to automate the deployment process of your web -*application.
+This action handles setting up the environment, installing dependencies, building the project (the build package), and deploying it to a remote server, and sending notifications to Slack.

 ## Inputs